 There is more to the concept of workplace safety in the kitchen than simple regulatory aspects.
 There are other reasons why chef shoes are incredibly important.
 This feature allows chefs to perform their workplace duties at a very high level.
 Any professional, from a cook to a plumber to a teacher and beyond, can only provide their best work if there are no distractions.

 It’s about far more than just comfort, as we have stated throughout this guide.
 It’s also about practicality, style, and functionality.
-While style might not be the most important trait to look for in a chef shoe, if it’s something that can be discerned, why not do so?
+While style might not be the most important trait to look for in a chef’s shoe, if it’s something that can be discerned, why not do so?

-Guidelines for Selecting Chef Shoes and Our Research
+Guidelines for Researching and Purchasing Chef Shoes

-There are three main criteria that these selected chef shoes are required to meet for us at Shoe Guide to consider them adequate: Practicality, functionality and design.
+There are three main criteria that these selected chef shoes are required to meet for us at Shoe Guide to consider them adequate: Practicality, functionality, and design.
 Let’s dive into each of these in detail to tease out the specifics that are considered when deciding on the best chef shoes.

 Criterion 1: Practicality

-Practicality is inclusive of many other sub-factors, including ergonomics, comfort and design.
+Practicality is inclusive of many other sub-factors, including ergonomics, comfort, and design.
 Regarding ergonomics, selecting a chef shoe with ideal ergonomic qualities is very important, and for more reasons than simple comfort and safety.
-The proper shoe selection provides ergonomic support for the unique wearer, based on their specific needs and biological characteristics of their feet.
+The proper shoe selection provides ergonomic support for the unique wearer, based on their specific needs and the biological characteristics of their feet.

 Ergonomics

-• Manufactured from high-quality materials.
+• Manufactured from high-quality materials

 Shoes that fit too snugly, or cannot provide the arch support needed, can be disastrous for long-term health, and lead to extensive problems over time.
 The proper shoe helps cooks and chefs prevent injuries to the ligaments, and alleviate some of the more common, short-term problems like calluses.

 While wearing inadequate shoes might not seem like a problem in the short term, it can wreak havoc on the lower extremities and back over time.
 If a shoe is ergonomically friendly, it allows the feet and legs to exhibit proper blood flow, while reducing bodily wear and tear.
 This goes double for the bones, joints, muscles, and ligaments of the legs.
-After all, we all remember the old song Dem Bones:
+Your bones are connected, and bone-related issues can radiate upwards and affect the entire body.

 Comfort